zenml-io/zenml/docs/book/stack-deployment-guide/deploy-terraform.md

 description: Deploy stack recipes without having to install ZenML
 ---

 As mentioned in the [overview](./overview.md), you can still use the recipe without having using the `zenml stack recipe` CLI commands or even without installing ZenML.
-Since each recipe is a group of Terraform modules, you can simply employ the terraform CLI to perform apply and destroy operations.
+Since each recipe is a group of Terraform modules, you can simply use the Terraform CLI to perform apply and destroy operations.

 ## Create the stack